 - 1 1/2 ounces Rice Krispies (1 1/2 cups; 45g)

 When syrup turns pale gold, add cream and reduce heat to medium-low.
 Cook, stirring constantly with a heat-resistant spatula, until the foam subsides and the boiling caramel seems more molten than foamy, about 6 minutes.
-Continue cooking, stirring occasionally, until caramel registers 245°F on a digital thermometer, about 5 minutes more.
+Clip-on a digital thermometer and continue cooking, stirring occasionally, until caramel registers 245°F, about 5 minutes more.

 Immediately transfer caramel to a heat-resistant bowl and allow to cool until it registers 140°F on a digital thermometer, about 40 minutes.
 Stir in milk chocolate until fully melted, then fold in rice.
 Divide into about 15 one-ounce (2-tablespoon) portions and arrange on a parchment-lined half sheet pan or cutting board, then flatten into disks with the palm of your hand.
 Let stand at room temperature until fully set, about 1 hour, and transfer to an airtight container with a sheet of parchment between each layer.
 Star Crunch will keep up to a week at room temperature, or a month if refrigerated.